sguox002/leetcode/leetcode-all.md

 ->>

 ## array
+<<-442	Find All Duplicates in an Array    		68.4%	Medium
+elements are from 1 to n, some appear twice, other once, find all the elements appear twice. mark negative using as index.
+Same as 448.
+->>

 <<-448	Find All Numbers Disappeared in an Array    		56.0%	Easy
 given 1 to n, some appear twice others appear once. find all disappeared numbers.
 - sort